Leveraging Near-Field Lighting for Monocular Depth Estimation from Endoscopy Videos: Results

 \textbf{Role of teacher-student learning.} In Table \ref{tab:sota_results} and Figure \ref{fig:clinical_results} we showed that Ours-Student improves over Ours-Teacher, noticeably on real clinical data since Ours-Teacher is only trained on C3VD and hence fails to generalize well on real clinical data.
 The strong performance of Ours-Student can be attributed to two key contributions.
 Firstly we show in Table~\ref{tab:teacher_student_ablation} that using self-supervised PPS loss function $\mathcal{L}_{PPS-corr}$ on real data helps in improving the performance, even when testing on synthetic data.

 Additionally, we observe that having a strong teacher module trained on synthetic data provides a general prior for colon geometry and has a measurable benefit over just using DINOv2 features from a teacher network.
 Finally, we note that the most optimal performance across all metrics is obtained by using both our proposed teacher and $\mathcal{L}_{PPS-corr}$.
+We also show in~\autoref{tab:rebuttal_impact_of_PPS} that the impact of our PPS representation in particular as a part of loss objectives is still superior across both `Ours - Teacher` and `Ours - Student` in contrast to LightDepth~\cite{rodríguezpuigvert2023lightdepth} and its losses.

+\textbf{Role of encoder (backbone) and losses.} It is clear that a variety of components (e.g., backbones, loss strategies) can have significant effects that can cast doubts on the results shown in~\autoref{tab:sota_results}.
+To help alleviate these doubts, we note the encoder (backbone) differences in~\autoref{tab:sota_results} and an ablation of proposed losses in~\autoref{tab:rebuttal_impact_of_PPS} showing that the impact of our approach is significant regardless of the encoder (backbone) utilized and in contrast to LightDepth's~\cite{rodríguezpuigvert2023lightdepth} rendering-based approach.